getsolus/packages/packages/s/samba/README.md

 In this example, ldb needs to be updated from 1.5.5 -> 1.5.6 in the Solus repo prior to building and landing Samba-4.10.10.

+### 3rd Party Samba dependencies (only shipped as part of Samba for convenience)

+The necessary `cmocka` and `popt` versions aren't listed in the respective wscript files, so the required versions will (sadly) only reveal themselves at build time if the versions are not recent enough.

+Fortunately, both are mature pieces of software which means that new releases are rare.

 ## Worst case Samba rebuild stack:

-Samba and its deps need to be rebuilt in a certain order.
+Samba and its dependencies need to be rebuilt in a certain order.
 For major version updates, the procedure typically involves rebuilding talloc, tevent, tdb and ldb before rebuilding Samba proper.

 Within the same major version branch, the need to rebuild talloc/tevent/tdb/ldb is typically lower.

-When doing major version updates, create a phab task with associated diff stacks for review.
+When doing major version updates, create a phab task with associated diff stack for review.

 ### talloc safety rebuilds (eopkg-deps rev talloc)